Shopping Cart

 Warning

 The movement sequence is complex.
 It is best to learn the sequence first with little weight.
-It can help to film yourself doing this.
+It can help to film yourself doing it.
 If in doubt, consult a personal trainer with the video.

 Primary muscle